franknowinski/workout-tracker/NOTES.md

 Questions

+1. Why do I have to Sign In through Facebook twice in order for it to register?

-1. Validate Forms - How to have data that was inputted on invalid form reappear when the form is rendered again.
+2. Validate Forms - How to have data that was inputted on invalid form reappear when the form is rendered again.

+3. Destroy Routes